-The Charbonneau District is located south of the Willamette River and has several unique issues that justify special consideration within this Master Plan.
-Water supply to the District comes primarily via a single transmission pipeline.
+The Charbonneau District is located south of the Willamette River and has several unique issues that justified special consideration within this Master Plan.
+Water supply to the District comes primarily via a single transmission pipeline across the interstate bridge.
 Backup wells, a buried concrete storage tank, and a booster facility are maintained to provide a backup supply to the system and to supplement fire demands.

-Because of the potential for the District to become isolated from the rest of the City's water system, Keller Associates considered such an isolation event when evaluating emergency water supply and storage needs.
-The District's backup wells are capable of sustaining average day demands (but not peak summer demands) during an extended isolation event.
-Additionally, the existing storage and reservoir are capable of providing volume equivalent of approximately 2,500 gpm of fire protection for a duration of 2 hours.
 The Charbonneau District represents a significant portion of the City's "older" water system assets, and many of these assets have been targeted in this study for replacement within the 20-year planning period.
 In addition, many of the pipelines were completed when 4-inch and 6-inch pipeline sizes were used to provide residential fire protection.
 New fire protection standards generally require minimum pipe diameters of 8 inches.
 Fire hydrant spacing in many areas also does not meet current City standards.
-Recommendations to address these deficiencies are summarized in the Capital Improvement Plan.
-For a more complete evaluation of the Charbonneau District system, including facility replacement needs and recommended improvements, please refer to Appendix F.